Eddie Villanueva: On homosexuality

+On political dynasty and trapo politics

+When Villanueva was still a "bishop", he was asked about his family's position on political dynasties.
+Villanueva responded, “Political dynasty is not applicable to our family.”
+He cited their so-called “advocacy” as enough reason for their family to be exempted from being tagged as a political dynasty.
+He continued, “For example, you are a family, your parents raised you with love for the country.
+If you have five siblings and one of them served the country first, shouldn’t the other four have the right to serve?”

+Villanueva allegedly approved the renaming after her daughter of Bocaue's municipal sports center, into the “Mayor Joni Villanueva Tugna Sports Center”, which Vera Files deemed inappropriate as public funds, not the Villanueva family's personal money, were used to build the center.

 Awards and recognitions

 Villanueva was ordained Minister of the Gospel of the Lord Jesus Christ in 1979 by the California-based Victory in Christ Church and International Ministries.
 He has also been conferred the office of Episcopacy by the Sectarian Body of Christ in the Philippines in April 1996.
 Two months later, Villanueva received the Gintong Ama (Golden Father) award for Socio-Civic/Religious Sector from the Golden Mother and Father Foundation in June 1996.

 In February 2001, Villanueva received the EDSA People Power Freedom Award for ZOE TV 11 for its fair coverage of the People Power II movement.
 He founded and owns ZOE Broadcasting Network Inc. and operates Channel 11 on Filipino television.
 Bro.
 Eddie hosts three ZOE programs, Diyos at Bayan, PJM (Philippines for Jesus Movement) Forum and Jesus The Healer.